Logiqx/ukwa-slalom/README.md

 TODO

 * Results are marked as "final" when published prior to upload
-* The results are published to a HTML file using the "default plus" style
+* The results are published to a HTML file using the "Default plus" style
+* The HTML filenames should conform to project standards; e.g. slalom-rankings-am.html

 #### Performing Sanity Checks